DeepLearnI/auction-price-regression-tutorial/README.md

 ## Running a Job

-Activate the environment in which you have foundations installed, then from inside the project directory (cifar-demo) run the following command:
+Activate the environment in which you have foundations installed, then from inside the project directory (bulldozer-demo) run the following command:

 ```shell script
 foundations submit scheduler . driver.py
 ```

 This will schedule a job to be run.
 Now open the Atlas GUI in your browser: http://localhost:5555/projects.
 Click into the project 'bulldozer-demo', then click on the "Job Details" tab.
 Here, you'll see the running job.
 Once it completes, it will have a green status and you will see your logged metrics.

 To view your saved artifacts, you can click on the expansion icon to the right of the running job, then click on the "Artifacts" tab, and select the artifact you want to view from the menu below.

 To view your model training on TensorBoard, simply select the running job, and click the "Send to TensorBoard" button on the GUI.

 ## Running a Hyperparameter Search

-Atlas makes running and tracking the results of a hyperparameter easy.
+Atlas makes running and tracking the results of a set of hyperparameters easy.
 Create a new file called 'hyperparameter_search.py' and paste in the following code:

 ```python